vitorsantanna2/spotify-playlist-updater/README.md

    * Added improved reliability for schedule function
    * Cleaned up code
 * 0.3
-  * Add support to env enviroments
+  * Add support to env environments
   * Simplify code with @repeat method
   * Nohup instructions to run in background